dbosak01/procs/README.md

 aims to avoid breaking changes at all costs.
 The dream is that programs written with these functions will still work years from now.

-### Call for Contributors

-There are many useful SAS® procedures, and these procedures are very complicated.
-The **procs** package is therefore also a potentially large and complicated package.
-The package would benefit from an energetic team of contributors, rather than relying on a single individual.
-If you wish to contribute to **procs**, please contact the package author at dbosak01 at gmail.com.

 ### Installation